MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/additional-libraries.md

 %package Microsoft.Quantum.Numerics
 ```

-Following this command, the package will be made available to any cells within the notebook.
+Following this command, the package is available to any cells within the notebook.
 To make the package available from Q# code in the current workspace, reload the workspace after adding your package:

 ```